-The profiles described below are included in the IMS Caliper Analytics® v1.1 standard and the full technical and implementation details are included in the specification documentation.
+The profiles described below are included in the 1EdTech Caliper Analytics® v1.1 standard and the full technical and implementation details are included in the specification documentation.
 As new profiles are added to Caliper, they will be listed here.

 Do you have a data capture need that is not currently addressed by Caliper?